resim-ai/sandbox/systems/perception/blog/Readme.md

 # Perception Case Study - Analyzing Object Detection System using ReSim
-The perception module of an autonomy system is responsible for taking sensor inputs and reasoning where objects are in space and where the ego vehicle/robot is relative to these objects.
-Camera is a primary sensor for perception stacks for maany autonomous systems as they provide rich RGB information about the world.
-Deep learning models are trained using a comprehensive dataset of images to make inference from camera data while the robot is operating in its application.
+The perception module of an autonomy system is responsible for taking sensor inputs and reasoning about where objects are in space, and where the ego vehicle or robot is relative to those objects.
+Many autonomy systems use cameras as a primary sensor for perception stacks, as they provide rich RGB information about the world.
+Deep learning models are trained using comprehensive image datasets to make inferences from camera data while the robot is operating in its environment.

 ## Object Detection